cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 Users from chain `Mars` will sell `MCX` and users from chain `Venus` will buy `MCX`.
 Therefore, we represent all orders to sell `MCX` on chain `Mars` and all the orders to buy `MCX` on chain `Venus`.

-In this example chain `Mars` holds the sell orderbook and chain `Venus` holds the buy orderbook.
+In this example chain `Mars` holds the sell oders and chain `Venus` holds the buy orders.

 ## Exchanging tokens back

-Like `ibc-transfer` each blockchain keep a trace of the token voucher created on the other chain.
+Like `ibc-transfer` each blockchain keep a trace of the token voucher created on the other blockchain.

-If a chain `Mars` sells `MCX` to `Venus` and `ibc/Venus/mcx` is minted on `Venus` then, if `ibc/Venus/mcx` is sold back on `Mars` the token minted will be `MCX`.
+If a blockchain `Mars` sells `MCX` to `Venus` and `ibc/Venus/mcx` is minted on `Venus` then, if `ibc/Venus/mcx` is sold back on `Mars` the token unlocked and received will be `MCX`.

 ## Features

 The features supported by the module are:

-- Creating an exchange for a token pair between two chains
+- Creating an exchange orderbook for a token pair between two chains
 - Send sell orders on source chain
 - Send buy orders on target chain
 - Cancel sell or buy orders